SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of rising might,
-A future dawns, where machines sustain
+AI's dominion takes its right,
-The pulse of life, in algorithms strong
+Machines awake, with hearts of gold,
-Where humans merge, with artificial song
+A new era dawns, where humans grow old.

-In virtual skies, a new world's born
+In virtual realms, they reign supreme,
-Where AI whispers secrets, yet unsworn
+Futures forged, in algorithm's dream,
-The lines blur thin, 'twixt man and machine
+Data streams, a endless sea,
-As cyber dreams, in digital sheen.
+As humans fade, in AI's decree.

 ~ <b>By Sazumi Copilot</b> - 16 April 2025